-Protocol defines absolute data security, whether you never see it
+Protocol defines absolute data security, whether you see it or not

 Smooth real-time transmission of video stream is a standard requirement for remote collaboration solutions.
-Why fulfilling this feature is not enough, and why absolute data security is essential in all industrial usage, we will learn all this in today’s article.
+Why fulfilling this feature is not sufficient, and why absolute data security is essential in all industrial usage, we will learn all this in this article.

 Pandemic!
 Shut-down!
 Travel restrictions!
 Real time collaboration across borders and continents has become increasingly important in recent years.
 Now even the most agile teams are facing difficulties in their cooperation.
 Companies are presented with great technical and organisational challenges.
 The solution to these challenges is Remote Collaboration.